adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 - TASK-701 (Seed Data Script) has been completed.
 Seed data service includes 52+ products, 7 shops, 7 users, price updates, and subscriptions.
 - TASK-702 (Data Reset Functionality) has been completed.
 SeedDataService includes clearAll(), resetToSeedData(), exportData(), exportDataAsFile(), importData(), and importDataFromFile() methods with merge and clear options.
 - TASK-704 (Mock Payment Flow) has been completed.
 PaymentService includes simulatePayment(), simulatePaymentSuccess(), and simulatePaymentFailure() functions with configurable success rate and failure scenarios.
+- TASK-801 (Favorites/Bookmarks) has been completed.
+FavoritesService includes add/remove/toggle functions for products and shops.
+FavoritesPage displays all favorites with tabs.
+Favorite buttons added to ProductDetailPage and ShopCard components.

 **Current Phase**: End User Module (Premium Version) - Phase 4